plentymarkets/docs-raw/plentyInterface/Item.md

         </tr><tr>
             <td><a target="_blank" href="http://php.net/string">string</a></td>
             <td>type</td>
             <td>The type of the item.
-Because Set items are managed using a separate route, this valid is always Default.</td>
+Because Set items are managed using a separate route, this value is always Default.</td>
         </tr><tr>
             <td><a target="_blank" href="http://php.net/int">int</a></td>
             <td>stockType</td>